Planning Policy Guidance Notes

 In the United Kingdom, Planning Policy Guidance Notes (PPG) were statements of the Government's national policy and principles towards certain aspects of the town planning framework.

-These national policy documents were originally known as PPGs and under the provisions of the Planning and Compulsory Purchase Act 2004, they were gradually being replaced by Planning Policy Statements (PPS).
+They were material considerations in the determination of planning applications.
+Under the provisions of the Planning and Compulsory Purchase Act 2004, PPGs were gradually being replaced by Planning Policy Statements (PPS).
+In recent years prior to their withdrawal they applied to England only.

 On 27 March 2012 they were replaced by the National Planning Policy Framework (NPPF).
-In recent years prior to their withdrawal they applied to England only.
-They were material considerations in the determination of planning applications.

 The last PPGs in force until March 2012 were: